8/3/2020

 Glenn Santangelo

-Oh yeah, thanks for taking my questions.
+Oh, yeah, thanks for taking my questions.
 I just had two quick financial ones.
-Britt, you raised the adjusted EPS number by 75 cents at the midpoint.
-I just wanna be clear that this doesn't include any of the gain from the insurance proceeds or the one-time benefit that sounds like it's coming in 2Q.
-And then secondly, you raised operating profit and your EPS outlook, but could you maybe discuss the impact on cash flows?
-Because obviously we had the negative timing thing in 1Q.
-You maintain the free cash flow guidance of the year despite raising the operating profit.
-And it seems like you have no repo in the guidance.
-I just wanna make sure I have all those pieces clear.
+You know, Britt, you raised the adjusted EPS number by 75 cents at the midpoint.
+I just want to be clear that this doesn't include any of the gain from the insurance proceeds or the one-time benefit that sounds like it's coming in 2Q.
+And then secondly, you know, you raised operating profit and your EPS outlook, but could you maybe discuss the impact on cash flows?
+Because obviously we had the negative impact. timing thing in one queue, you maintain the free cash flow guidance of the year despite raising the operating profit.
+And it assumes like you have no repo in the guidance.
+I just want to make sure I have all those pieces clear.
 Thanks.

 speaker